Alec Baldwin shoots and kills cinematographer on film set, police say | DW | 22.10.2021

 A woman has died after being shot when US actor and producer Alec Baldwin fired a prop gun on a movie set.

-Baldwin was said to have been seen outside the Santa Fe County Sheriff's Office in a distressed state

-Police in New Mexico on Friday confirmed that a woman had died after being shot with a prop firearm that was fired on a movie set by producer and actor Alec Baldwin.
+A woman died after being shot with a prop firearm by actor and producer Alec Baldwin on a movie set, police in New Mexico said on Friday.

-Officials said cinematographer Halyna Hutchins had died of her injuries and that director Joel Souza had also been wounded.
+Officials said cinematographer Halyna Hutchins died of her injuries and that director Joel Souza had also been wounded in the incident.

-Santa Fe County Sheriff's Office said an incident had occurred on the set of the independent movie Rust.
+Santa Fe County Sheriff's Office said the incident occurred on the set of the independent movie Rust.

-Officials said no charges had so fire been filed against the 68-year-old Baldwin, who witnesses reported seeing earlier in tears outside the police headquarters.
+Officials said no charges had been filed against the 68-year-old Baldwin, who was in tears outside the police headquarters, according to witnesses.

 Production has been halted on the film.

-A spokesperson for Badlwin said there had been an accident that involved the accidental firing of a prop gun with blanks.
+A spokesperson for Baldwin said there had been an accident that involved the accidental firing of a prop gun with blanks.

-As a graduate of the American Film Institute, Hutchins was named as a "rising star" by the industry magazine American Cinematographer in 2019.
+As a graduate of the American Film Institute, Hutchins was named as one of industry magazine American Cinematographer's "Rising Stars" for 2019.

-She had been airlifted to University of New Mexico Hospital, where she was pronounced dead.
+She was airlifted to University of New Mexico Hospital, where she was pronounced dead.

-Souza, 48, was rushed to a separate hospital by ambulance and was said to be undergoing treatment there for his injuries.
+Director Souza, 48, was rushed to a separate hospital by ambulance where he was reportedly undergoing treatment for his injuries.

-Baldwin is best-known in recent years for his inpersonations of former US President Donald Trump on the NBC comedy setch show "Saturday NIght Live."
+Baldwin is well-known in recent years for his impersonations of former US President Donald Trump on the NBC comedy sketch show "Saturday Night Live."

 He has a long history in television and film, appearing in movies such as "Beetlejuice," "Glengarry Glen Ross" and "30 Rock."